 - Speak to your customers directly: If you suspect your product just isn’t in demand, speak to your customers (or potential customers) and find out about what is holding them back from making a purchase.
 They might tell you that your product does A, B and C, when what they really need is A, B and D.

 Have I missed anything?
-Do you disagree with any of these points?
+Or do you disagree with any of these points?
 Drop your comments in the box below.
 I’d love to hear from you.

 jose Vergara